vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/mAlinI-vijayottara-tantram/sarva-prastutiH/01_sRShTyadhikAraH.md

 <details><summary>English</summary>

-27. This power of Maya Sakti creatod Kala-tattwa from which Purushatattva is born, which (Purushatattva) after getting the strength of doership, produced Vidya Tattva, i.e. impure Vidya, and Raga Tattva (attachment).
+27. This power of Maya Sakti created Kala-tattwa from which Purushatattva is born, which (Purushatattva) after getting the strength of doership, produced Vidya Tattva, i.e. impure Vidya, and Raga Tattva (attachment).

 </details>